What is Meningitis?

 - Chronic Meningitis: The condition develops over a month.
 The symptoms remain for over 1 month.

-The two most common causes of Meningitis are Viral and Bacterial infections.
+The two most common causes are Viral and Bacterial infections.
 Between these two, viral Meningitis is more common while bacterial Meningitis is more dangerous.

 Bacterial Meningitis: A bacteria might infect the meninges in several ways: